 Homes of Pride

-India is a fascinating and colorful country of contrasts.
+India one of my favorite places is a fascinating and colorful country of contrasts.
 Take a moment to reflect on these two divergent dwellings.

 How do you feel about your own home now?
 Are you “house proud”?